FrankHassanabad/suricata-sample-data/README.md

 # How to write a script to parse each file

-See [scripts/ingest_pcap.sh](scripts/ingest_pcap.sh) for a simple for loop which will run suricata and output your eve.json file (/usr/local/var/log/suricata/eve.json) on each pcap file in a particular folder.
+See [scripts/ingest_pcap.sh](scripts/ingest_pcap.sh) for a simple for loop which will run suricata and append to your eve.json file for each pcap file in a particular folder.

 # SID allocations